Skip to main content

 Students will also enjoy one free day during their trip to enjoy the sites in their host city or in a city they travel through.
 This structure allows students to get to know a community and its residents on a deeper level to have a lasting impact!

-Bus groups typically include 45 total participants with six student leaders and three staff trip advisors on board.
+Bus groups typically include 30 total participants with four student leaders and two staff trip advisors on board.

 Applications will be evaluated based on a rubric including attitude, teamwork, growth, and cultural competency.
 Please be thoughtful in your responses.